-The pathname of a file on which named will attempt to acquire a file lock when starting up for the first time; if unsuccessful, the server will will terminate, under the assumption that another server is already running.
+This is the pathname of a file on which named attempts to acquire a file lock when starting for the first time; if unsuccessful, the server terminates, under the assumption that another server is already running.
 If not specified, the default is none.

 Specifying lock-file none disables the use of a lock file. lock-file is ignored if named was run using the -X option, which overrides it.
-Changes to lock-file are ignored if named is being reloaded or reconfigured; it is only effective when the server is first started up.
+Changes to lock-file are ignored if named is being reloaded or reconfigured; it is only effective when the server is first started.